 Set the melted chocolate mixture to one side (out of reach of temptation!) and get ready for some biscuit bashing.
-Yes, this is as fun as it sounds and a step that kids and adults both seem to enjoy in equal measure!
+Yes, this is as fun as it sounds and a step that kids and adults seem to enjoy equally!

-Place all the biscuits in a sandwich bag and crush them up using a rolling pin, or similar.
-They don’t need to be completely crushed down to a powder, a few small chunks is what you want.
+Place all the biscuits in a sandwich bag and crush them using a rolling pin or similar.
+They don’t need to be completely crushed down to a powder; a few small chunks is what you want.

 You can get as creative as you like with a rocky road.
 Add in some of your favourite treats to change up the taste;

-- different chocolate – broken up Twix or Maltesers are winners!
+- Varied chocolate – broken up Twix or Maltesers are winners!

-- different biscuits – try Oreo, Biscoff, custard creams.
+- Different biscuits – try Oreo, Biscoff, and custard creams.

 How To Store Rocky Road

-You can freeze rocky road too if you want to make some in advance of eating or gifting them.
+You can freeze rocky road, if you want to make some in advance of eating or gifting them.